Declaration of Christian Community

 We stand together to protect our community from any illegal or dangerously addictive substances, knowing they can destroy the lives of all who become entangled with them.
-The sale, possession, and use of non-medicinal drugs, and the recreational use and abuse of over-the-counter and pharmaceutical drugs are strictly prohibited.
+The sale, possession, and use of non-medicinal drugs and the recreational use and abuse of over-the-counter and pharmaceutical drugs are strictly prohibited.

-The Bible clearly demonstrates that throughout the cultures of the Old and New Testaments, the moderate use of alcohol is accepted and prevalent (e.g. 1 Tim 5:23; Isa.
+The Bible clearly demonstrates that throughout the cultures of the Old and New Testaments, the moderate use of alcohol is accepted and prevalent (e.g. 1 Tim.
+5:23; Isa.
 55:1).
 In our contemporary American culture, however, the abuse of alcohol has been the cause of tremendous heartache and tragedy, particularly in the hands of the young, and we will stand together as a community to make sure that the use of alcohol will not be promoted, nor its abuse tolerated at Northwestern (cf. Prov.
 23:20; Eph.
 5:18).

 Likewise, Northwestern will not participate in society’s casual acceptance of tobacco, a substance whose highly addictive qualities and life-threatening potential have been well documented.
 Although the Bible does not deal directly with the use of tobacco, the Lord clearly expects His children to value their own lives as well as protect the lives of others (cf. Gen. 9:6; John 15:13).

 We agree and accept that Northwestern and all its functions will be alcohol and tobacco free.
-This includes on or around all campus properties, owned or leased, all college vehicles, whether on or off campus and all Northwestern events, wherever they may be held.
+This includes on or around all campus properties, owned or leased, all university vehicles, whether on or off campus and all Northwestern events, wherever they may be held.

 As members of the Northwestern community who are not traditional undergraduates, we will refrain from the consumption of any tobacco products or alcoholic beverages at any Northwestern-related event or gathering, formal or informal, and/or at any public or private setting in which any traditional undergraduate members are or are likely to be present.